Sophia University

 Sophia University (上智大学, Jōchi Daigaku) is a private Jesuit research university in Tokyo, Japan.
 Founded in 1913 by the Jesuits, it was granted university status in 1928, becoming the first Catholic university in Japan.
 Sophia University has 12,080 undergraduate students and 1,357 postgraduate students.
 The university has 9 undergraduate faculties and 10 graduate schools, with over 13,900 students in total.

-Sophia University is a highly globalised university with international students from 77 countries and exchange agreements with 400 universities in 81 countries.
-The university attracts many students from across Japan and abroad.
+Sophia University has international students from 77 countries and exchange agreements with 400 universities in 81 countries.
 As of 2022, foreign students constituted approximately 9% of the student body.

 Sophia's alumni are commonly referred to as "Sophians", among whom include the 79th Prime Minister of Japan, Morihiro Hosokawa, several members of the Japanese National Diet, several foreign statesmen (including Carlos Holmes Trujillo, Mukhriz Mahathir, and Li Linsi), and a number of actors and musicians in the Japanese film and music industries.

 Origins of the university name

 The name of the university is traced to letters of correspondence between two of the three founders of what would become Sophia University, Fr.
 James Rockliff, SJ and Fr.
 Hermann Hoffmann, SJ.
 The Japanese term 上智 ("higher wisdom" or "supreme wisdom", Jōchi) was the equivalent of the Latin word sapientia, which means wisdom.
 According to Catholic Church tradition, the term sapientia refers to one of the Church's devotional titles for the Blessed Virgin Mary, "the Seat of Wisdom".

 When Joseph Eylenbosch, SJ began teaching Greek at the university in April 1924, he thought that the Japanese term jōchi was the equivalent of the Greek term σοφία (sofia).
 Afterwards, the students had proposed that the school be known as Sophia University.

 Fr.
 Hoffmann, SJ, who was serving as University President at that time, initially opposed the proposal.
 However, he soon accepted the idea and submitted the proposal to Rome for the approval.

 The English-language, peer-reviewed academic journal Monumenta Nipponica, which was first published in 1938, identified itself as being published by Sophia University.
 The use of Sophia as the university name then became firmly established in Japan and overseas.